ruttj1/clock/README.md

 # clock
-Web-app that displays the time
+Web-app that displays the users time

+app can be accessed by going to the url {}